Hashnayne-Ahmed/blood_flow/README.md

 **Mesh**

-The mesh generation process utilizes the Ansys Design Modeler.
+The mesh generation process utilizes the Ansys Design Modeler and meshing facilities.
 The final mesh selection and time step are determined based on velocity and wall shear stress considerations.

 **Requirements**